keshavsingh-ks/Spotify-Powerbi-Analytics/README.md

 Conclusion
 This project offers a deep dive into Spotify's streaming data, providing valuable insights into what makes certain tracks popular and how streaming behavior has evolved over time.
 The dashboard is a powerful tool for music industry analysts, marketers, and enthusiasts looking to understand the dynamics of music consumption on Spotify.

-Contact
-For any questions or further information, feel free to contact me at [your-email@example.com].